Cavoodle Dog Breed Info [ aka Cavapoo]

 Cavalier King Charles Spaniel:

-Cavalier King Charles Spaniel is a patient, playful, and entertaining dog and can easily adapt to any family and environment.
+Cavalier King Charles Spaniel is a patient, playful, and entertaining dog and can quickly adapt to any family and environment.
 As the Spaniels are known for their hunting nature, they may be a threat to birds but training can do wonders and they can live with the birds and small pets like a soulmate.

 The Cavaliers have been crossbred with several other pure breeds to get a different dog breed.
 Some of them are Cavachon (Bichon Frise mix), Cavapoochon (mixed with Toy Poodle and Bichon Frise) and Chilier (Chihuahua mix).